AIAtrium/mcp-assistant/README.md

 EXA_MCP_SERVER_PATH=/path/to/exa-mcp-server/build/index.js
 OUTLOOK_MCP_SERVER_PATH=/path/to/outlook-mcp/index.js
 MS_CLIENT_ID=
-MS_CLIENT_SECRET
+MS_CLIENT_SECRET=
+SLACK_MCP_SERVER_PATH=/path/to/slack-mcp-server/dist/index.js
+SLACK_USER_TOKEN=
 ```

-**Note** the unusual setup for the *Notion Token* under `OPENAPI_MCP_HEADERS`
+**Note** the unusual setup for the _Notion Token_ under `OPENAPI_MCP_HEADERS`

 If you want observability and tracing, set these environmen variables too

 ```
 LANGFUSE_SECRET_KEY=
 LANGFUSE_PUBLIC_KEY=
 LANGFUSE_HOST="https://cloud.langfuse.com"
 ```
-11. To utilize the default daily briefing flow, create a Notion page called `Daily Briefings`.
+12. To utilize the default daily briefing flow, create a Notion page called `Daily Briefings`.
 Ideally this should be at the root of your Notion workspace.
 You can utilize other names, but update the `variables` at the top of `main` in `host.py`.
-12. Update the `system_prompt` in `main` in `plan_exec_agent.py` with a description of who you are and any extra information that will make the model's output better.
+13. Update the `system_prompt` in `main` in `plan_exec_agent.py` with a description of who you are and any extra information that will make the model's output better.
-13. The instructions for the LLM on *how* to generate the daily briefing are in the  `query` variable in `plan_exec_agent.py` in the `main` method.
+14. The instructions for the LLM on *how* to generate the daily briefing are in the  `query` variable in `plan_exec_agent.py` in the `main` method.
 Change the step-by-step instructions based on how you want you daily briefing created.
 For example, if you want the briefing to also check a specific Notion page that has your tasks, the model can also do this
-14. run `python plan_exec_agent.py` to create a daily briefing one time.
+15. run `python plan_exec_agent.py` to create a daily briefing one time.

 ## Future Work

 - More connectors
 - Script to run the briefing automatically at the same time every day